Student Ombudsperson Information

 The word “Ombudsman” is Scandinavian and means “representative” or “proxy.”
 Variations of the term exist (i.e. ombuds, ombudsperson) and are common among those practicing in the ombudsperson field.

-UT Health San Antonio has two Student Ombudspersons: Mrs. Le’Keisha Johnson and Mrs. Ellyse Sanchez.
+UT Health San Antonio’s Student Ombudsperson is Mrs. Le’Keisha Johnson.
 Mrs. Johnson serves as the Director of the Office of Student Life.
-Mrs. Sanchez serves as the Senior Program Coordinator in the Office of Student Life.

 How Do I Set Up An Appointment With a Student Ombudsperson?